baoduy/hbd.astro-paper/src/content/blog/az-10-private-aks-helm-deployment.md

 ## Nginx and Cert Manager Helm Chart

-Our Helm chart is designed to deploy three essential components:
+Our Helm chart is designed to deploy three essential parts:

 1. **Nginx Ingress Controller**: This internal ingress controller will service traffic at the IP address `192.168.31.250`, using the internal domain `drunkcoding.net`.
 2. **Cert-Manager**: This component is responsible for generating SSL certificates for all internal subdomains.
 It also monitors certificate expiration and handles timely renewals.